Published By Janet Gershen-Siegel at October 27th, 2018

-You can learn to read through your Equifax report by taking a look at a sample of their reports.
+You can learn to read through your Equifax report by checking a sample of their reports.

 Often, it is a good idea to hand over a few bucks so as to be sure you get your small business credit reports consistently.
 It’s a lot more convenient than to have to always remember to do this.
 And you’ll probably check out these reports more thoroughly, as they come at a cost.

 Keep on target and use the tools that these credit reporting firms provide, and make your life less complex.
 After all; you’ve already got enough on your plate.

 There are all sorts of reasons to go over your small business and consumer credit reports, and be vigilant about any problems you find.

 Keep your scores up and good things will happen.
 Learn more here and get started toward building business credit attached to your company’s EIN and not your SSN.
 And you’ll be able to answer the question: how does a business credit score work?